The-Turing-Summer-Experience/intro-to-github/github-workshop/introductions-2024-session-1.md

 3. Platform:

 Group 11 (case study 1): Linux
-1. License:
+1. License: Open Source - free to use
-2. Benefits:
+2. Benefits:Used for servers/personal devices specifically computers, this allows for each user to cater to their specific needs.
-3. Platform:
+3. Platform: Android,Amazon Web Services(AWS), Ubuntu

 Group 12 (case study 2): Arduino
 1. License: